 What is the correct Audi and VW brake fluid change interval?
 We recommend flushing the entire Audi VW brake fluid system about every 30,000 miles or 3 years.
 Whichever occurs first.
 If your vehicle is a manual transmission this also includes the clutch slave and master cylinder.
 Most of all Audi VW models share the brake systems brake fluid with the clutch circuit.

-Why Changing Audi VW Brake Fluid Is So Important?
+Why Changing Audi VW Brake Fluid Is So Important

 The Audi VW brake fluid reservoir is vented.
 These entry points allow for dirt and moisture exposure.
 Rubber brake hoses also allow for moisture to permeate into the Audi VW brake fluid.
 Brake fluid is like a sponge and moisture can be a real problem.
 Moisture changes the fluid's composition, leading to a lower boiling point.
 This causes a vapor lock in the brake system, resulting in brake fade.
 Contaminated Audi brake fluid moving through the brake lines also leads to sediment building up in the brake caliper, affecting the cylinder bores.
-Some of this dirt and moisture laden fluid also travels to the ABS unit where it causes the solenoids inside to behave erratically.
-Just 2% of moisture in Audi VW brake fluid is considered excessive and 3% moisture contamination in the brake fluid can lower the boiling point nearly 50%.
+Some of this dirt and moisture-laden fluid also travels to the ABS unit where it causes the solenoids inside to behave erratically.
+Just 2% of moisture in Audi VW brake fluid is considered excessive and 3% moisture contamination in the brake fluid can lower the boiling point by nearly 50%.

 How Do I Know My Audi VW Brake Fluid Needs to Be Changed?